Most commuters’ fares will rise next year

 A full list of changes to bus, rail and Luas fares can be found on the NTA’s website

-Ms Graham said it’s too early to say if the plan can be saved by adjusting traffic flows.
+Ms Graham said it was too early to say if the plan could be saved by adjusting traffic flows.

 “We have to consider the issue about College Green in the context of BusConnects.
 It’s early days,” she said.